 When I was first getting into bushcraft it was commonplace to see people with kit that they had made themselves.
 One of the commonest items was a billy can made from a catering sized baked bean can with either some bent coat hanger or similar such wire as a handle.
 They worked perfectly well and were very inexpensive.

 Nowadays there is a plethora of cooking pots on the market and a whole lot less greasy spoons to approach for their used bean cans and so like many people I’ve succumbed to buying a billy can.
-I quite like the Zebra billy can (Jack Raven Bushcraft doesn’t have any connection with the manufacturer by the way, we buy them through the Bushcraft Store).
+I quite like the Zebra billy can (Jack Raven Bushcraft doesn’t have any connection with the manufacturer by the way.

 They’re a solid pot and can be used in lots of different ways.
 But I’ve always found the handle to be poor when it comes to using the pot with a traditional pot hanger, sometimes called a wagon stick.

-They don’t sit well in the beak of a pot hanger so recently I’ve re-handled all my billy cans with some bike brake cable and electrical connectors.
-There is enough room between the handle and the pot to get a junior hacksaw in and cut away the rivet.
+They don’t sit well in the beak of a pot hanger so recently I put a new handle on a Zebra billy can with some bike brake cable and electrical connectors.
+There’s enough room between the handle and the pot to get a junior hacksaw in and cut away the rivet.
 You might need to knock out a piece of the rivet from the hole in the bracket.